This program is for public housing residents only; residents must be referred to Familylinks by the Housing Authority of the City of Pittsburgh.

 While mental health issues can rob you of your hope, it’s important to know that with treatment, life can be bearable again.

-Note: Options Care Management serves clients referred by Allegheny County’s Area Agency on Aging.
+Note: Options Care Management serves participants referred by Allegheny County’s Area Agency on Aging.
 To enroll, you must first contact the county’s Seniorline.
-Familylinks does not accept direct requests to join the Options program.
+Familylinks does not accept direct referrals to join the Options program.

-If you’re an older adult dealing with mental health issues, you might also have trouble getting to a therapist or counselor, because of transportation issues or because your health limits your mobility.
+If you’re an older adult dealing with mental health issues, you might also have trouble getting to a therapist or counselor, because your physical or mental health limits your mobility.
 That’s where Mobile Mental Health Treatment (MMHT) helps.